 What is Highland?

-William & Mary’s Highland is a historic site outside Charlottesville, Virginia.
-It is notable as the home of William & Mary alumnus and 5th U.S. President (1817-1825) James Monroe, but the site’s history does not begin or end here.
-Highland — along with the Historic Campus, the Muscarelle Museum of Art and the Omohundro Institute — is part of William & Mary’s Cultural Heritage Cluster under the Vice Provost for Academic and Faculty Affairs.
-It has been part of William & Mary since 1974 and provides a community setting for public history and serves as an active laboratory for creative and thoughtful exploration of history and its meaning in today’s world.
+William & Mary’s Highland is a historic site located outside of Charlottesville, Virginia.
+It is notable as the home of W&M alumnus and 5th U.S. President (1817-1825) James Monroe, and the site tells the stories of people and events reflecting significant years in the development of the United States.
+Highland — along with the Omohundro Institute, the Muscarelle Museum of Art, and the Bray School Lab — is a component of W&M’s Office of Strategic Cultural Partnerships.
+It has been part of the university since 1974 and provides a community setting for public history and serves as an active laboratory for creative and thoughtful exploration of history and its meaning in today’s world.
 At Highland, we are always learning new things and telling better stories.

 Why Public History?